droundy/fac/web/getting-started.md

     $ ! fac
     1/2 [...s]: sha1sum paper.tex > hash.tex
-    error: add typo.tex to git, which is required for paper.pdf Build failed 1/2 failures
+    error: add "typo.tex" to git, which is required for ...
+    Build failed 1/2 failures

 It is important for you to add your input files to git, or other users